Survey of Digital Technology and Internet Use (SDTIU)

 Data sources and methodology

-The questionnaire was significantly redesigned from the previous version in 2013 to meet the policy needs of the sponsoring partner.
+The questionnaire was completely redesigned from previous versions in 2012 based on previous questions and internationally comparable survey instruments to meet the policy needs of the sponsoring partner.

 This is a sample survey with a cross-sectional design.